Why and how to stop caring what people think about you 🤷♂️

 This helps right?
 Thought so!
 Often you just shouldn’t give fuck.

 Remember, you only have one life.
 It is wasted worrying about what random people think about you.
-Society is big enough for you to chart your own path.
-One day you’ll be dead, it would be a waste to regret adjusting to insignificant others in your final death throes.
+Society and the world are big enough for you to chart your own path.
+One day you’ll be dead.
+It would be a waste to regret adjusting to insignificant others in your final death throes.

 So get to know yourself, know what is important to you – and live by it!
 On the road find the right people, your allies, your friends, whose opinion you should take in regard.